Calls for expressions of interest

 CALLS FOR EXPRESSION OF INTEREST UNDER REVIEW

-AO 231274 – Support to strengthen the competitiveness of the agri-food sector (with an emphasis on ACP horticultural sector) and compliance with the regulatory and private requirements of national, regional and international markets through training and technical assistance in the areas of business management, and sustainable commercial and social practices – (post date 01/02/2023) – (Shortlist 15/03/2023)
+AO 251382 – Support for strengthening the competitiveness of the agri-food sector – with particular emphasis on the horticultural sector in ACP countries – and compliance with the regulatory and private requirements of national, regional and international markets through training and technical assistance in business management and sustainable commercial and social practices – (post date 19/05/2025) – (Shortlist 23/07/2025).

 feuille orange_gauche_ligne